 What’s Important for Wildlife & Bird Photography?

-Here are 6 the most important factors that make a good landscape lens.
+Here are the 6 most important factors that make a good wildlife lens.
 We focused on these points when selecting the lenses for this guide.

 Auto Focus – The lens needs to have fast and reliable auto focus.
 While this also depends on the camera you use, Fujifilm’s latest mirrorless models have AF systems that can handle wildlife and action very well.
 Fuji’s lenses with LM (Linear Motor) offer the best possible focusing performance, making it not only quick but also silent.
 This doesn’t mean non-LM lenses are bad, it’s just that by paying more, you get even better performance.
 Using a lens with no LM will still allow you to capture fast moving subjects.
 All 3 lenses we recommend have it!